- Best universities in

 Course options for the life sciences in the UK depend on the university.
 In general, undergraduate courses at UK universities are three years long and require you to pick one subject of study, such as biology or sports science.
 However, there are exceptions to this rule.
 At the postgraduate level, courses are specialised further, and you can choose between a taught course or a research dissertation.

-Located in the heart of London, University College London (UCL) is a constituent college of the University of London and a member of the Russell Group.
+Located in the heart of London, UCL is a constituent college of the University of London and a member of the Russell Group.

 International students make up around a third of UCL’s student body each year.